-Want to brush up your skills?
+Want to brush up on your skills?
 Review this list of nonverbal skills and work on any areas where you think you could improve.

 - Avoid slouching.
 Sit with your back straight up against the chair or lean slightly forward to convey engagement.

 - Steer clear of smiles or laughter when messages are serious.

-- Display some animation with hands and facial expressions to project a dynamic presence.
-(But, in general, avoid talking with your hands excessively, which can appear unprofessional and unpolished.)
+- Display some animation with your hands and facial expressions to project a dynamic presence.
+(But avoid talking with your hands excessively, which can appear unprofessional and unpolished.)

-- Don’t bring your phone, a drink, or anything else to an interview or meeting that could distract you.
+- Don’t bring your phone, a drink, or anything else that could distract you to an interview or meeting.

 - Eliminate fidgeting and shaking of limbs.